moalimirinfinity/Proteus-Scraper/docs/DEVELOPMENT_PLAN.md

 # Proteus-Scraper: Development Plan

 This plan translates `project-overview.md` and `ARCHITECTURE.md` into an executable roadmap with phases, deliverables, and acceptance criteria.
-It assumes the existing scaffold in the repository root and focuses on building a production-grade, multi-engine extraction platform.
+Status reflects the current codebase.

+## Status Legend
+- ✅ Done
+- 🟡 Partial
+- ❌ Planned

 ## Guiding Principles
 - Speed by default, AI by necessity.